ronniross/cognitive-valve/cognitive-symbiotic-valve-whitepaper.md

 These valves are essential for maintaining safety and efficiency in boilers, compressors, and hydraulic systems.

-# Part III Constructal Theory
+# Part II Constructal Theory

 ## 1. Definition and origin